 object.

-You can check information about the raster using the
+You can check information about the raster by displaying the variable.

 Let’s see how we can read the 4 individual tiles and mosaic them

-together.
-RasterIO provides multiple sub-modules for various raster
+together. rioxarray provides multiple sub-modules for various raster

 out this operation.